Alan130287/Notes/Hierarchical Task and Motion Planning in the Now.md

 5. Glance over the references, mentally ticking off the ones you've already read.

 `Five Cs`:
-1. `Category`: What type of paper is this?
-A measurement paper?
-An analysis of an existing system?
-A description of a research prototype?
-2. `Context`: Which other papers is it related to?
-Which theoretical bases were used to analyze the problem?
+1. `Category`: An approach to the integration of task planning and motion planning that is aggressively hierarchical.
+2. `Context`: STRIPS(STanford Research Institute Problem Solver)
-3. `Correctness`: Do the assumption appear to be valid?
+3. `Correctness`:
-4. `Contribution`: What are the paper's main contribution?
+4. `Contribution`: The hierarchical integration of task planning and motion planning that make choices and commits to them in a top-down fashion in an attempt to limit the length of plans that need to be constructed and thereby exponentially decrease the amount of search require.
-5. `Clarity`: Is the paper well written?
+5. `Clarity`:

 ## Key Points of Paper
+![image.png-63.4kB][1]

+![image.png-115.1kB][2]

 ## Second Pass
 > Read the paper with greater care but ignore details such as proofs.